Basic Suspension Safety [Level 3]

 Particularly for the knees, elbows, and head, a small bit of padding on a hard floor can make the difference between a minor bump and a serious injury.
 I always prefer to tie on a mat when it's a feasible option.
-There are, however, new hazards that can be created by mats, which you must be aware of and balance against the benefits:
+There are, however, new hazards that can be created by mats, which you must be aware of:

 The mat sliding around under you, particularly when adjusting a lift line -- the time when it's most likely to happen is also when it's most dangerous to lose control, an unfortunate combination.

 At home, I have a large expanse of puzzle flooring throughout my studio.
-I like puzzle flooring because it doesn't tend to suffer from issue #3; it provides very sure footing.
-However, puzzle floor is impossible to get grit out of if people walk on it with shoes, so it becomes gross very quickly in public spaces.
+I like puzzle flooring because it doesn't tend to suffer from issue #3; it provides very sure footing -- and if you cover a large enough area, it won't slide around much.

 Proper matting, to my mind, makes a suspension scene much more pleasant, as well as safer, because you have a comfortable place to play on the ground and can go back and forth between ground and air.

 Your first, last, and several of the intermediate responsibilities are to keep your bottom's head from coming into sudden contact with the floor.

 For this reason, the safest way to perform a suspension is to start by attaching the chest to the ring as the very first thing you do, and leave it attached for the entire length of the suspension.
 That is exactly what I recommend doing until you become quite proficient at suspending people.
 Once you move into the realm of techniques where the chest rope is adjusted or absent during suspension, the risks are multiplied.